sambourgault/cart415/README.md

 # cart415 - PROCESS JOURNAL
 this repo holds sam's attempts to dive into game design.

+## April 12th, 2018

+*Sound*
+**From Pippin's comments**
+- Improving globally the sense of agency for the player
+- Too much click in the prelude, it becomes annoying
+- Not clear what is the player agency in the opera

+Ok.
+That's another hard one..
+How can the game be interactive.
+Through the mouse clicking or moving.
+Through the keyboard pressing.
+Through the camera or the microphone.
+So how should I use these physical/mechanical elements to trigger a compelling interactive experience for the player?

+brainstroming for the Opera:
+- The player could trigger the pattern.
+- The player could make the blocs appear.
+- The player could add something new to the piece.
+The game could start by: "you did great in the prelude. you are in charge of the violin."
+- The player is the maestro and must count the beat out loud.
+Or move the arms in front of the camera.

+## April 9th, 2018. suite

+*3D Objects*
+**From Pippin's comments**
+- Better sense of ending.
+- Pimp the level.
+- Create a sense of where the creatures are coming from.
+- Increase the length of the fall.

+My effort will be put on the falling part of the game.
+I definitely want it to last longer.
+This exit is the death of your character but also the return into reality for the player.
+The sound will become louder as the player falls.

+I am thinking of adding some floating objects surrounding the fall like in Alice in Wonderland.
+Alice is falling into her imaginary world, I want the player to ask her/himself what is the difference between her/his world and the one s/he is leaving.

+## Aril 9th, 2018
+The ending.
+I want to improve my sense of ending..
+In my previous prototypes I tended to let the game live as long as the player wanted to.
+Maybe because of laziness or lack of idea.
+Here is what I consider to conclude every prototypes.

+- Light and Camera: The final scene is "the god" scene.
+It ends with the player playing the god for this bunch of tanks that are following her/his movements.
+There could be a literal end to the space (colliders) and when you cross them you go back to the menu.
+- Sound: ...
+- 3D Objects: The link between the "market" world and the "human tanks" world is weak.
+Also, the hole could be a good opportunity to finish the game on a high note.
+The music could change (I imagine an elevator music), but even the elevator music could become weaker and weaker as the player falls.
+Until, the player knows that it is the end and "escape" from it.

 ## April 3rd, 2018

 Okay, so what now?